 Dedication of the Boston Massachusetts Temple

 In April 1998 general conference, Church President Gordon B. Hinckley announced a Church program to build 47 temples by the end of the 20th century, which, added to the 51 temples in operation at the time, would put the global temple count just short of 100.
-“I think we had better add 2 more to make it an even 100 by the end of this century,” President Hinckley said in his address.
+“I think we had better add two more to make it an even 100 by the end of this century,” President Hinckley said in his address.

 Dedicated on Oct.
 1, 2000, the Boston Massachusetts Temple became the 100th operating house of the Lord for The Church of Jesus Christ of Latter-day Saints.
 In the two and a half years between President Hinckley’s announcement in 1998 and the dedication of the Boston Massachusetts Temple, the number of temples throughout the world nearly doubled.